Quick Start Guide — Scratch

 1. Open Neat Video plug-in window

-- Double-click the Reduce Noise v4 icon in the right panel of the dialog.
+- Click the Reduce Noise v4 icon in the right panel of the dialog and then click Apply On Node button.
 This will close the Plugins Browser dialog and will add the plug-in to the clip.

 - Select a frame for noise analysis using the timeline selector.